Getting Into Tech - Questions and Answers

 This will vary depending on who you work for, but there are some core compentencies that you will need to know that are universal.

 - CI/CD - Continuous Integration, Continuous Development

-- Programming best practices and concepts - clean code, SOLID, DRY
+- Programming best practices, architecture patterns, and concepts - clean code, SOLID, DRY

 - SCRUM and Agile concepts